-If the world of Ballet were to hold an annual coronation, Harper Watters would be next to recieve his crown.
+If the world of Ballet were to hold an annual coronation, Harper Watters would be next to receive his crown.
 The Houston Ballet soloist is changing the face of ballet for Black people and the LBGTQIA+ community.
-His flare to push the creative needle in fashion and dance has been a choice topic to date, but not without warrant.

 Pushing the traditionally conservative world of ballet to the edge, Harper’s dedication to creating a presence for fashion in dance cannot be ignored.
 His bold colors and flowing fabrics do not compromise his technical skills and natural grace — effortlessly dancing in an array of high heels to the shock of many.